home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

     - You can check background access in [Settings](https://my.home-assistant.io/redirect/config/) > Companion app.
 The setting should show a check mark ✔️.
     - Some manufacturers may add additional battery saving features (ex: Power Saving), make sure to disable all of those as well.
 You can usually access these from the system settings app.
 5. Turn on unrestricted data for the app.
-    - Samsung devices: you will need to disable data saver for Home Assistant as well.
+    - If Data Saver is on, Home Assistant may not send/receive data correctly.

 Sometimes the above steps will still not result in location updates reaching your server.
 The app can receive a lot of location updates and may skip some of them.
 To determine why, review the app location history logs.